 Because of the tropical climate here, it’s extremely well suited to house lots of beautifully weird and interesting plants.
 Even though Cairns isn’t exactly a monster urban jungle, it was nice to escape the concrete and hit the green.
 It really feels like you’re in the rainforest and it’s only 10 minutes up the road!

-Cairns Botanic Gardens is positioned in the leafy and upcoming Edge Hill neighbourhood which houses a few cool restaurants you could sneak off to before or after (check out Noah & Ozmosis).
+Cairns Botanic Gardens is positioned in the leafy and trendy Edge Hill neighbourhood which houses a few cool restaurants you could sneak off to before or after (check out Noah & Ozmosis).

 The gardens are split into a number of different sections- we didn’t have enough time to visit all as it’s huge.
 Probably best to spare a good 3-4 hours.